-All initialization diagnostic fault conditions MUST be reported to the CPE display monitor, and the error code number (e.g., H02.1) described in either Appendix E or the "Error Codes and Messages" Appendix of [DOCSIS1] or [DOCSIS8] must be contained somewhere in the error message.
-The format and language of the error message displayed to the CPE display monitor is either vendor specific, or MSO specific if the MSO provides a user interface that runs on top of the Diagnostic API described in Appendix D.
+All initialization diagnostic fault conditions MUST be reported to the CPE display monitor, and the error code number (e.g., H02.1), described in Appendix D or [DOCSIS1] Appendix I, [DOCSIS3] Appendix J, or [DOCSIS9] Annex D, 15 must be contained somewhere in the error message.
+The format and language of the error message displayed to the CPE display monitor is vendor-specific, or MSO-specific, if the MSO provides a user interface.

-Run time diagnostic faults MAY also be written out to the CPE display monitor, provided each run-time error message displayed includes a check-box option, enabling the subscriber to suppress all further run-time messages.
-This check-box option MUST NOT suppress run time errors from appearing as remote reporting entries described in section C.4.3.2, and MUST NOT be available for (or have any impact on) the reporting of initialization diagnostics.
+Run time diagnostic faults MAY also be written to the CPE display monitor, provided each run-time error message displayed includes a check-box option, enabling the subscriber to suppress all further run-time messages.
+This check-box option MUST NOT suppress run time errors from appearing as remote reporting entries, described in section C.4.3.2, and MUST NOT be available for (or have any impact on) the reporting of initialization diagnostics.